 Notes

-- You can store it in the refrigerator for up to 3 days in an airtight container, keeping the rice and the ingredients (including the simmering liquid) separate.
+- You can store it in the refrigerator for up to 3 days.
+It is recommended to keep the rice and other ingredients (including the simmering liquid) separate from each other.

 Leave a Reply